Orange-OpenSource/conllueditor/README.md

 # Todo list
 * be able to read/write CoNLL-U plus (.conllp) files [http://universaldependencies.org/ext-format.html]
-* be able to edit enhanced dependencies [http://universaldependencies.org/format.html#syntactic-annotation] in graphic mode
 * better support for empty nodes
 * rewrite ConllWord/ConllSentence classes from scratch
 * use list (made from UD annotation guidelines) to warn about invalid relations (e.g. _case_ or _aux_ relations with further dependants)